4. Lists and attributes#

 Attributes have great potential which is somewhat wasted, for R users rarely know:

-But we now know.
+But we know now.

 We call them special because: